 I have to confess, long road trips have always intimidated me.
 Spending hours in the car with two young kids, figuring out a dinner plan around my husband’s food allergies and then setting up a tent at the end of a long day?
 All this made me break out in hives every time I thought about it.

-But with the pandemic still looming over our heads, this seemed like the perfect year to visit a few bucket-list national parks.
+But something about this year nudged me to take the risk.
+It seemed like the perfect year to visit a few bucket-list national parks.
 I landed on a camper van rental as a solution to minimize some of the road-trip stress factors.

 Here are our top takeaways after experiencing a taste of #vanlife.

 1. Decide how much driving you want to do in a day.